Albert0i/RU301/topology2.md

 ### X. Summary
 As I have said: "Scaling only happens when certain system limits, ie. CPU, RAM, network bandwidth are reached in a single instance setting".
 If your system makes heavy usage on read, but relatively few on write, consider adding one or more replicas.
-If your system makes heavy usage on both read and write, clustering is the obviously choice.
-As topology evolves, more resource has to be dedicated in day-to-day life.
+If your system makes heavy usage on both read and write, clustering is the obvious choice.
+As topology evolves, more resource has to be dedicated in day-to-day operation.

 ### XI.
 Bibliography